-EEGer Game Set
+EEGer Game Suite

-The EEGer Game Set (EGS) comprises a set of Client-computer feedback and display programs which support the Therapist software.
-The same games are used on single-computer systems.
+The EEGer Game Suite (EGS) comprises a set of feedback and display programs which support the Therapist software.
+The same games are used on single-computer systems and two-computer systems.

 The feedback programs are comprised of ten displays: